 Information about a student's gender identity, legal name, or assigned sex at birth may constitute confidential medical or educational information.

-Disclosing this information to other students, their parents, or other third parties may violate privacy laws, such as the federal Family Education Rights and Privacy Act (FERPA) (20 U.S.C. §1232; 34 C.F.R.
-Part 99).
-Therefore, to ensure the safety and well-being of the student, school employees should not disclose a student's transgender or gender expansive status to others, including the student's parents and/or other school personnel, unless the school is (1) legally required to do so, or (2) the student has authorized such disclosure.
+Disclosing this information to other students, their parents, or other third parties may violate privacy laws, such as the federal Family Education Rights and Privacy Act (FERPA) (20 U.S.C.
+1232g).
+Parents have the right under FERPA to request their student's records and if requested, the district will provide the student's educational records to the parent according to Policy 3600 and Procedure 3600P, Student Records.
+To ensure the safety and well-being of the student, school employees should not disclose a student's transgender or gender expansive status to others, including other school personnel, other students, or the parents of other students, unless the school is (1) legally required to do so, or (2) the student has authorized such disclosure.